hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_account.html.markdown

 * `source_cosmosdb_account_id` - (Required) The resource ID of the restorable database account from which the restore has to be initiated.
 The example is `/subscriptions/{subscriptionId}/providers/Microsoft.DocumentDB/locations/{location}/restorableDatabaseAccounts/{restorableDatabaseAccountName}`.
 Changing this forces a new resource to be created.

-**NOTE:** Any database account with `Continuous` type (live account or accounts deleted in last 30 days) are the restorable database accounts and there cannot be Create/Update/Delete operations on the restorable database accounts.
-They can only be read and be retrieved by `azurerm_cosmosdb_restorable_database_accounts`.
+**NOTE:** Any database account with `Continuous` type (live account or accounts deleted in last 30 days) is a restorable database account and there cannot be Create/Update/Delete operations on the restorable database accounts.
+They can only be read and retrieved by `azurerm_cosmosdb_restorable_database_accounts`.

 * `restore_timestamp_in_utc` - (Required) The creation time of the database or the collection (Datetime Format `RFC 3339`).
 Changing this forces a new resource to be created.